RTeeen/Instructions-Markdown-/Ditto.md

 <br>
 After saving a few items to your clipboard, your Ditto should have a few objects inside.
 I will guide you through manipulating them in a couple of ways.<br>

-**_tip: if you drag the right hand side of Ditto, you can drag the screen around._ _If you grab the bottom right hand side, you can make the window larger._**
+**_tip: if you drag the right hand side of Ditto, you can drag the screen around._ _If you grab the bottom right hand side, you can make the window larger.
+If you grab the objects and drag them, they will turn into files.
+Use ctrl + c to copy the data within._**

 <br>

 1. The first way to work with these objects is the most useful.
-We are going to copy the objects that we want into a folder.
+We are going to copy the objects that we want.
 Select multiple objects in Ditto using ctrl + left click.
 You will notice a thin blue highlight that is applied when you click on the object.
 This means the object has been interacted with. from here we can simply hit ctrl + c.
 We notice that by copying the objects to our clipboard, they do not get re-copied to Ditto.
 Ditto is not redundant in that way.

 <br>
 <img src="./assets/Ditto/MarkdownInstructions11.png" alt="CMD_ADMIN" width="700px" /><br><br>

+Copying multiple objects at once has its benefits.
+Now that we can do that, let us move forward to our keyboard shortcuts.

 > ### 3.2 Keyboard Shortcuts